 |Mother’s day + Father’s day||$50||2||$100|

-We think there’s a better way.
+We think there’s a better, cheaper way for your to give and for the recipient to get exactly what they want.
 Our website makes it super easy for friends to group together to collect for one great group gift.
 GroupTogether does all the reminding, collecting and sends the money to the organizer.
 It means everyone can give a little less (if they like) and give a much better group gift.
 What’s more, there’s the option to donate a portion of the collection pool to charity.
 It means it’s less expensive, less waste, less hassle and the option of some charity as well.
 In the last two years over 20,000 Australians have used GroupTogether and over $150,000 has gone to charities and good causes.
 It feels better all round.

 “Most people prefer to receive one good gift but it can be awkward collecting the dough.
 GroupTogether makes it easy by doing the reminding, tracking and creating a nice card with everyone’s photos and personal messages.
 It makes it a piece of cake” says Amanda Stewart, a frequent user of our website.

 Here are our ideas thrifty ideas for school friend gifts: